-- Transfer the entire contents of the syringe into the Thrombin vial.
-If needed, the syringe plunger may be pushed to expel the remaining contents of the vial. - Loosen the syringe connection one quarter (1/4) turn to release the vacuum in the vial, then re-tighten syringe. - Facilitate reconstitution of the Thrombin by holding the vial and gently swirling it with the syringe and vial adapter attached until the Thrombin is completely dissolved.
+- Depress the plunger fully to ensure complete transfer of the sodium chloride solution into the vial. - Loosen the syringe connection one quarter (1/4) turn to release the vacuum in the vial, then re-tighten syringe. - Facilitate reconstitution of the Thrombin by holding the vial and gently swirling it with the syringe and vial adapter attached until the Thrombin is completely dissolved.

-- Once reconstituted, the Thrombin Solution can be used to prepare FLOSEAL Matrix immediately or may be stored in the vial up to four (4) hours. - Aspirate the Thrombin Solution to the fill line on the syringe.
-NOTE: Draw up 4 mL Thrombin solution for FLOSEAL Matrix 5 mL kit; draw up 8 mL for FLOSEAL Matrix 10 mL kit.
+- Once reconstituted, the Thrombin Solution can be used to prepare FLOSEAL Matrix immediately or may be stored in the vial up to four (4) hours. - Aspirate the Thrombin Solution to the 8 mL fill line on the syringe.

-- When ready to prepare the FLOSEAL Matrix, disconnect the syringe from the vial adapter and proceed to mix with the Gelatin Matrix granules following the steps in the next section. - Discard the remaining Thrombin solution, Thrombin vial and vial adapter appropriately.
+- When ready to prepare the FLOSEAL Matrix, disconnect the syringe from the vial adapter and proceed to mix with the Gelatin Matrix granules following the steps in the next section. - · Discard the remaining Thrombin solution, Thrombin vial and vial adapter appropriately.